jmswaney/thesis/source/13_chapter_4.md

 removing streaks and performing flat-field correction in raw LSFM images;
 second, stitching for creating a single 3D image from the individual 2D images;
-and third, semi-automatic atlas alignment for segmenting brain regions and quantifying fluorescence (Fig. 1).
+and third, semi-automatic atlas alignment for segmenting brain regions and quantifying fluorescence (Fig. \ref{fig4-1}).
 Our protocols have been tested on images of SHIELD-processed mouse brain hemispheres acquired with an axially-swept light-sheet microscope.

 ![Overall image processing pipeline for whole brain analysis.
 Raw images from LSFM of a SHIELD-processed mouse hemisphere are destriped and corrected for uneven illumination.
 Destriped images are then stitched into a multichannel volumetric image, which is resampled to match a reference atlas.
 Point correspondences from an automatic alignment procedure are manually refined to obtain a region segmentation for the full-resolution, stitched image.
 The region segmentation is then used to quantify mean fluorescence in each brain region. \label{fig4-1}](source/figures/Protocol/figure1.jpg){ width=100% }

 #### Development of the destriping module

-Stripe artifacts are commonplace in images acquired with LSFM due to irregularities in the refractive index (RI) of the sample 3,11.
-This RI mismatch can be compensated for using an immersion medium that has a similar RI to that of the sample 12.
+Stripe artifacts are commonplace in images acquired with LSFM due to irregularities in the refractive index (RI) of the sample [@Salili2018].
+This RI mismatch can be compensated for using an immersion medium that has a similar RI to that of the sample [@Murray2015].
 However, the material properties of biological tissues, including the RI, are generally not uniform throughout, making some degree of RI mismatch inevitable.
 RI mismatch usually results in uneven illumination patterns due to optical aberrations that disrupt the incident light.

-Current strategies for image destriping are either based on optical filtering or digital filtering 11,13–15.
+Current strategies for image destriping are either based on optical filtering or digital filtering [@Fehrenbach2012; @Munch2009; @Liang2016].
 Optical filtering strategies attempt to compensate for RI mismatch during imaging, effectively removing the stripe artifacts from the source.
 However, these methods may disrupt the axial resolution of the LSFM system in the process and may not be applicable to large biological samples.
 In contrast, digital filtering strategies attempt to remove the stripe artifacts after acquisition by exploiting the noise characteristics induced by the optical aberrations.
 Since digital destriping methods are implemented as image filters, they can be applied more generally to any images with stripe artifacts.

-Previous digital destriping methods have included hybrid wavelet-FFT filters, variational removal of stationary noise (VSNR), and multidirectional filters using the contourlet transform (MDSR) 13–15.
+Previous digital destriping methods have included hybrid wavelet-FFT filters, variational removal of stationary noise (VSNR), and multidirectional filters using the contourlet transform (MDSR).
 Although VSNR and MDSR have shown superior destriping performance, they are prohibitively slow for applying to whole-brain datasets.
 The hybrid wavelet-FFT filter is the fastest destriping method of these, but its implementation requires a MATLAB license to use and is